claudebarker/SRT-Subtitles-Fixer/README.md

 -v    Verbose output.
 Shows every change made to the original timing.

 -s    Start time.
-When to begin applying the offset to the srt timecodes.
+When to begin applying the delay to the srt timecodes.
 Default is 00:00:00,000

 -i    Insert a new subtitle at any given time in 00:00:00,000 format.